 • Promote self-sustainability

-• Promote a health lifestyle and healthy eating
+• Promote a healthy lifestyle and healthy eating

 • Preserve agricultural heritage

-• Take some empty seed packet from the seed library to collect your saved seeds.
+• Take some empty seed packets from the seed library to collect your saved seeds.

 • Fill out the seed packet with as much information as possible (type of seed, season, year, growing location, & any growing tips or notes.
 (We ask that you provide enough seeds to produce three plants.)